boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    may not know that it now needs to apply bandwidth reservations to LSPs from PE1B to PE2A/PE2B.

-### Scheme 3: TE LSPs without Bandwidth Reservations
+### Scheme 3: TE LSPs without Bandwidth Reservation

    Like Scheme 2, Scheme 3 uses RSVP-TE or SR-TE LSPs.
 There could be a single mesh of LSPs between endpoints that carry all of the traffic